January 9 – February 22, 2025

 Dr. David Herman Jr. is a distinguished visual art education scholar and artist focusing on the intersections of perception, embodiment, and ontology as a politics.
 Their interest is centered around posthumanist new materialist theories and they employ phenomenological methods to explore critical social and educational interventions.
 Herman’s scholarly work has contributed to understanding the relational and political aspects of human and other-than-human interactions as pedagogical endeavors.
 Herman has authored and co-edited book chapters and peer-reviewed journal articles discussing critical visual education, the politics of space and identity, and the implications of gestural visualities.
 Their recent works include contributions to book volumes such as Visual Pedagogies: Concepts, Cases, and Practices (2023) and The Palgrave Handbook of Race and the Arts in Education (2018).

-Herman has held several artist residencies, including at the Dallas Museum of Art, the Harvey B. Gantt Center for African American Arts + Culture, and Project Row Houses in Houston, where they exhibited work and developed educational programs and youth-oriented workshops.
-Herman’s photographic work has been featured in solo exhibitions, such as a 10-channel new media installation Not Without a Trace at the Dallas Museum of Art and Etched In The Eyes of A People Called Gullah Geechee.
+Herman has held several artist residencies, including at the Dallas Museum of Art, the Harvey B. Gantt Center for African American Arts + Culture in Charlotte, North Carolina, and Project Row Houses in Houston, Texas where they exhibited work and developed educational programs and youth-oriented workshops.
+Herman’s photographic work has been featured in solo exhibitions, such as a 10-channel new media installation Not Without a Trace at the Dallas Museum of Art and a traveling exhibition titled Etched In The Eyes of A People Called Gullah Geechee.
 Their artwork has appeared in group exhibitions and received accolades, such as the Reuben Burrell Photography Award at Hampton University Museum.
-His photographs have also been published in journals like Callaloo and the Ohio University Research Journal, furthering his recognition in the artistic and academic fields.
-Herman is Assistant Professor of Art Education at the Tyler School of Art and Architecture at Temple University in Philadelphia, PA.
+Herman’s photographs have also been published in journals like Callaloo and the Ohio University Research Journal, furthering their recognition in the artistic and academic fields.
+Dr. David Herman Jr. is Assistant Professor of Art Education at the Tyler School of Art and Architecture at Temple University in Philadelphia, PA.